jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### àExecution Control

-But… if you pass a clause reference to an execution control procedure the execution control CAN call the clause, but only in the context of the procedure instance that called the execution control procedure!
+But... if you pass a clause reference to an execution control procedure the execution control CAN call the clause, but only in the context of the procedure instance that called the execution control procedure!

 Execution control procedures must call clauses in the context of a *specific call* to the clause’s procedure definition.